Every member is here to have fun and play competitive hockey.

 - Be knowledgeable of the current rules, and any updated rules.
 Make sure your team is also aware of the rules.

-- Ensure pictures are taken after each game for stats.
-There should be no reason that you don’t have pictures.
+- The Winning Team will take stat pictures of both teams after each game.
+There should be no reason that you don’t have stat pictures.

 - Maintain a 10-20 man roster, and submit your complete roster to Tiarmach.
 Rosters must be submitted/resubmitted any time changes are made.
 This includes position changes, trades, or free agent signings.

 - Free agents can be signed to round out your roster if somebody retires or is dropped.
-The free agent must agree to be on your team, and picture proof must be provided through the GM/Admin chat on GroupMe.
+The free agent must agree to be on your team, and picture proof must be provided to a member of the Administration team on Discord.

 - Assigning lines for each game.

-- Games can be rescheduled as long as it is agreed upon by both team’s management.
+- Games can be rescheduled as long as it is agreed upon by both teams.

 - Create your availability thread Thursday night, and have your team post their availability for the week as soon as they can.